Joint Vision Statement on U.S.-Philippines Defense Industrial Cooperation: A New Direction for U.S.-Philippines Defense Industrial Cooperation

 Key Chapter Title List

-1. Alliance Foundation and Security Cooperation Background
+- Alliance Foundation and Security Cooperation Background

-2. Objectives and Strategic Value of Defense Industrial Cooperation
+- Objectives and Strategic Value of Defense Industrial Cooperation

-12. Key Work Directions for Advancing Cooperation
+- Key Work Directions to Advance Cooperation

 Document Introduction

-These priority cooperation areas encompass a broad spectrum from high-end technology to foundational support, specifically including: production and logistics of unmanned systems; storage, complete round production, and logistics of munitions components/energetic materials; refining of critical minerals; logistics support; ship maintenance and repair; airspace integration; additive manufacturing (3D printing); aircraft maintenance and repair; and system components and spare parts production.
+These priority cooperation areas encompass a broad spectrum from high-end technology to foundational support, specifically including: production and logistics for unmanned systems; storage, complete round production, and logistics for munitions components/energetic materials; refining of critical minerals; logistics support; ship maintenance and repair; airspace integration; additive manufacturing (3D printing); aircraft maintenance and repair; and system components and spare parts production.
 This list reflects the strategic intent of both sides to strengthen supply chain resilience, enhance autonomous maintenance capabilities, and promote joint production.

-This vision statement aims to provide a basis for ongoing dialogue and explicitly states that it does not in itself constitute or create any rights or obligations under domestic or international law, does not give rise to any legal proceedings, and does not constitute any express or implied legally binding or enforceable commitment.
-The United States and the Philippines plan to jointly advance progress in defense industrial cooperation based on these priorities, in conjunction with the Philippines' Self-Reliant Defense Posture Revitalization Act, and create conditions for multilateral cooperation through the "Indo-Pacific Industrial Resilience Partnership."
+This Vision Statement is intended to provide a basis for ongoing dialogue and explicitly states that it does not, in and of itself, constitute or create any rights or obligations under domestic or international law, give rise to any legal process, or constitute any express or implied legally binding or enforceable commitment.
+The United States and the Philippines plan to jointly drive progress in defense industrial cooperation based on these priorities, in conjunction with the Philippines' Self-Reliant Defense Posture Revitalization Act, and create conditions for multilateral cooperation through the Indo-Pacific Industrial Resilience Partnership.
 This document provides an authoritative primary policy text for understanding the latest strategic alignment and practical cooperation planning of the U.S.-Philippines alliance in the field of defense industry.